 The Audit Committee of the Board of Directors is responsible for overseeing our accounting and financial reporting processes and the audits of our financial statements.
-The sole member of the Audit Committee is Dr. Kukekov.
+The members of the Audit Committee are Mr. Williams (Chair), Dr. Kukekov and Mr. Rosa.